Larry O'Bannon

 Larry O'Bannon (born August 15, 1983) is an American professional basketball player for Hispano Americano of the Liga Nacional de Básquet (LNB).
 He played college basketball for the University of Louisville.

 Early life

 O'Bannon attended Jefferson County Traditional Middle School.
 He attended Male High School where he competed in basketball and track and field.
 He played on the same basketball team as Oakland Raiders running back Michael Bush, who was also his teammate in middle school.
 O'Bannon has a sister who teaches at Meyzeek Middle School.

 College career

-O'Bannon played college basketball for the University of Louisville's Louisville Cardinals in 2005 when they made it to the 2005 Final Four.
-In that tournament O'Bannon was named the Regional MVP.
+O’Bannon played college basketball for the Louisville Cardinals at the University of Louisville from 2001 to 2005 under head coach Rick Pitino.
+A guard, O’Bannon developed into a key contributor during his collegiate career and emerged as one of the team’s leaders by his senior season.

+During the 2004–05 season, he helped lead Louisville to a 33–5 record and a berth in the 2005 NCAA Division I men’s basketball tournament with the team making it all the way to the Final Four.
+He was instrumental in the team’s run and was named the Albuquerque Regional Most Outstanding Player after leading Louisville through the regional rounds.